 Protein and the ADHD Brain

-Eating the right kind and amount of protein on the correct timetable helps you –
+Eating the right kind and the right amount of protein on the correct timetable helps you to:

 What Foods Have Protein?

-Plant food sources of protein fall into several major categories: nuts, seeds, legumes, green vegetables, and grains (more about grains later in this article!)
+- Plant food sources of protein fall into several major categories, including nuts, seeds, legumes, green vegetables, and grains (more about grains later in this article!).

-Seeds – all seeds contain protein – examples include sesame, sunflower, chia, pumpkin and watermelon
+- Seeds – examples include sesame, sunflower, chia, pumpkin, and watermelon.

-Legumes – all legumes contain protein – examples include soybeans and soy products, kidney, pinto, and garbanzo
+- Legumes – examples include soybeans and soy products, kidney, pinto, and garbanzo beans.

-Nuts – all nuts contain protein – good choices include almonds, walnuts, and pecans, preferably not salted or roasted
+- Nuts – good choices include almonds, walnuts, and pecans (preferably not salted or roasted).

-Grains – all grains contain protein – good choices include whole grains such as brown rice, oats, barley, and whole wheat berries, and in moderation: egg fettucine, spaghetti, and wheat tortillas
+- Grains – healthy choices include whole grains such as brown rice, oats, barley, and whole wheat berries, and in moderation: egg fettuccine, spaghetti, and wheat tortillas.

 When Are the Best Times to Eat Protein?